About Northeast Central Service

 How It Works

 Each group is served by an elected Northeast Central Service Delegate.
 These group appointed Delegates collectively form a House of Delegates, each voting their group’s conscience at the quarterly Northeast Central Service Delegates meetings.
-The Delegates elect and guide a Board of Trustees of Northeast Central Service (President, Vice President, Treasurer, Secretary, five (5) Board Members and two (2) Alternate Board Members as well as the Chairperson of each District).
+The Delegates elect and guide a Board of Trustees of Northeast Central Service (President, Vice President, Treasurer, Secretary, five (5) Board Members and three (3) Alternate Board Members as well as the Chairperson of each District).
 The Board oversees the Northeast Central Service Office operations, including its volunteers and staff.
 From the top down, it’s the group conscience of each level making decisions.

 For more detail see: